Week 16, 2025 NFL betting guide, odds, props: Model, AI, expert, parlay, DFS, fantasy picks revealed

 SportsLine's team of Vegas experts and its proven model and experts to get you ready for Week 16 NFL betting

 Crafting a winning NFL 16 betting guide comes from being aware of trends to help with your Week 16 NFL picks.
 Knowing how teams perform with a rest edge is part of that, which puts a focus on the Bengals and Lions.
 Both teams are facing squads coming off Monday games, with Cincy 4.5-point favorites versus a Miami team that benched Tua Tagovailoa in place of rookie Quinn Ewers.
-The latest Week 16 NFL lines also have Detroit at -7 against Pittsburgh.
+The latest Week 16 NFL lines also have Detroit at -7 against Pittsburgh, as Aaron Rodgers visits one of his former divisional rivals.
 While every team appreciates having a rest advantage, not every team makes the most of it per NFL spread records.

 Since 2023, no team has more ATS wins with a rest edge than Detroit (nine), while Cincy's 2-6 ATS record with a rest advantage is the third-worst in football over that span.
 While this could assist with your ATS Week 16 NFL betting strategy, what in regards to individual performance could help you nail your NFL player props and Fantasy football start/sit decisions?
 If you are looking for NFL picks, NFL parlays, Fantasy football rankings or NFL DFS picks for Week 16, SportsLine has you covered with its proven model, Machine Learning Model and team of experts.